You have questions, we have answers.

 To donate, just send us a message!

-No, membership I the NSS is not required, but it is highly encouraged.
-Membership in the NSS is around $50 per year and well worth it for the publications alone.
-You also have access to NSS events, parties, and other things not available to non-members.
+No, membership in the NSS is not required, but it is highly encouraged.
+NSS Membership fees are around $50 per year and well worth it for the publications alone.
+You also have access to NSS events, discounts at gear retailers, parties, and other things not available to non-members.

 Probably not.
 Landowners have to put up with a lot of people coming on their property, vandalism, litter and other things most people don't want to deal with.
 You should respect these signs if you have not already received permission from the landowner.
 This can lead to arrest or even worse, so it is best to find out who owns the cave first, or ask around to any neighbors or houses near the property.
 Do not go into a cave after someone has specifically told you not to.
 And never trespass on state owned properties or areas that require permits.
 This can lead to serious fines and/or jail time if you are caught in a state owned caved without proper permissions.